 - Product liability

 - Wrongful death

-We also assist clients in filing workers’ compensation and Social Security disability (SSD) claims, as well as in a variety of related matters, such as appealing denied claims or early termination of benefits.
+We also assist clients in filing Social Security disability (SSD) claims, as well as in a variety of related matters, such as appealing denied claims or early termination of benefits.
 Regardless of how complex your case may be, our attorneys are here to walk you through your options and fight for the best possible outcome on your behalf.